geoffrich/thatconf-slides-2023/slides.md

 - minimizing bundle size

 <!--
+but back to the user experience, SK takes steps to ship efficient JS payloads

 code-splitting: code will be split between routes, depending on usage

-Svelte components have pretty minimal bundle size -- compared to other similar SPA frameworks, SK ships significantly less JS (though no-JS-by-default frameworks still win out)
+Svelte components have pretty minimal bundle size
 -->

 ---